ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_lit2
     DW_OP_overlay

-Then add:

-> There is a difference in these two examples though: The first one
-> creates a six-byte location.
-The second one creates a location that
-> is either 6 bytes long if reg3 is less than or equal to 6 bytes long
-> or a location as long as reg3 if it is longer than 6 bytes.
-In this
-> case, the difference probably doesn't matter because the consumer is
-> only expecting to read 6 bytes.
-However, if a producer wants to
-> ensure that any bits in reg3 which extend beyond the 6 bytes of the
-> overlay are masked off, they can use an expression like this:

-    DW_OP_composite
+>   and on a big endian machine the expression would likely be:

     DW_OP_reg3
-    DW_OP_lit0
-    DW_OP_lit4
-    DW_OP_overlay
     DW_OP_reg10
+	DW_OP_lit2
+	DW_OP_offset
     DW_OP_lit4
     DW_OP_lit2
     DW_OP_overlay

 Then after the example:

+    DW_OP_composite
     DW_OP_reg0
     DW_OP_piece (4)
     DW_OP_piece (4)
     DW_OP_fbreg (-12)
     DW_OP_piece (4)

+Replace:

 >   A twelve byte value whose first four bytes reside in register zero, whose
 >   middle four bytes are unavailable (perhaps due to optimization), and
 >   whose last four bytes are in memory, 12 bytes before the frame base.

-Add:

-> A similar effect can be done with overlays a couple of different
-> ways.
-The most general way places all the pieces over an empty
-> composite.

-    DW_OP_composite
-    DW_OP_reg0
+With:

+>   A twelve byte value whose first four bytes reside in register
+>   zero, whose middle four bytes are unavailable, and whose last four
+>   bytes are in memory, 12 bytes before the frame base.
+This
+>   situation most likely would occur in the case where the object
+>   lives at FB-12 but the first four bytes got promoted and the next
+>   four bytes got optimized away giving us the expression:

+    DW_OP_fbreg (-12) ; the default location
+    DW_OP_reg0        ; the promoted 32b variable
     DW_OP_lit0
     DW_OP_lit4
     DW_OP_overlay
-    DW_OP_fbreg (-12)
-    DW_OP_lit8
+    DW_OP_undefined   ; the variable that was optimized away DW_OP_lit4
     DW_OP_lit4
     DW_OP_overlay

+>   This location can be incrementally built up as optimization passes
+>   act on the variable promoting some portions and optimizing out
+>   others.

-> If reg0 is a 32b register, a more compact way is to create an overlay on top
+>   Assuming that reg0 is a 32b register, and the end result is known
+>   a more compact way to specify the location is to create an overlay
+>   on top of reg0.
+Because any gap between the end of the base
-> of reg0.
-This leaves a hole of undefined storage between the last bit of
+>   storage and the overlay is undefined, thhis leaves a hole of
+>   undefined storage between the last bit of reg0 and the beginning
-> reg0 and the beginning of the value in fbreg(-12).
+>   of the value in fbreg(-12).

     DW_OP_reg0
-    DW_OP_fbreg (-12)
-    DW_OP_lit8
-    DW_OP_lit4
-    DW_OP_overlay

-> If reg0 is more than 32b, the undefined bits can be explicitly overlayed
-> onto the reg0's upper bytes.
-Note that if reg0 is more than 96b, bits beyond
-> byte 12 until the end of reg0 would be available in this version.

-    DW_OP_reg0
-    DW_OP_undefined
-    DW_OP_lit4
-    DW_OP_lit4
-    DW_OP_overlay
     DW_OP_fbreg (-12)
     DW_OP_lit8
     DW_OP_lit4